daleonpz/Notes/fh-dortmund/01-ESE.md

     - Inputs:
         - Existing information systems: Information about the functionality of the systems to be replaced or systems that will interact with the system being specified.
         - Stakeholders needs: what the stakeholders need from the systems to support their work
-        - Organizationl standards: organzational practices, quality management
+        - Organizational standards: organizational practices, quality management
         - Regulations
         - Domain information: general information about the application domain
     - Outputs